nser77/home/README.md

 ## OVH
 Main VPS data center.
-Running minimal services and mainly used as load-balancer or vpn-agregator.
+Running minimal services and mainly used as load-balancer or vpn-aggregator.

 ### Ubuntu
-Machine mainly used as Firewall - with SHOREWALL - and as VPN-Agregator - with WIREGUARD - to manage backbone network.
+Machine mainly used as Firewall - with SHOREWALL - and as VPN-aggregator - with WIREGUARD - to manage backbone network.
 Performing NAT (MASQ, 1:1), policies and security controls.

-Is very simple to setup a VPN-Agregator with systemd:
+Is very simple to setup a VPN-aggregator with systemd:
 ```
 interface=wg01
 systemctl enable wg-quick@$interface